Nutterules/ZettelKasten/Andrew Ng Machine Learning Course.md

 NEW PLAN: (FOR NOW... :) ):

 Learn (seriously) for Rabbi Zobin's shuir
-- need to catch up on topher (though mig)
+- need to catch up on topher (though might write off it's towards the end of the sugya)

+before work: learn shabbos bekius
+- do this properly whilst engaged with it and not just listening to a shuir/ reading a trasnaltion. actually think about it.
+- object is to get fast